Hajduk

 In the European lands of the Ottoman Empire, the term hajduk was used to describe bandits and brigands of the Balkans, while in Central Europe for the West Slavs, Hungarians, and Germans, and Eastern Europe for the Ukrainians, it was used to refer to outlaws who protected Christians against provocative actions by the Ottomans.
-The term originates from Hajdú County of the Kingdom of Hungary.

 By the 17th century they were firmly established in the Ottoman Balkans, owing to increased taxes, Christian victories against the Ottomans, and a general decline in security.
-Hajduk bands typically consisted of one hundred men, with a clear hierarchy under a single leader.
+Hajduk bands typically consisted of ten to thirty men, exceptionally up to one hundred, with a clear hierarchy under a single leader.
 They targeted Ottoman representatives and rich people, mainly rich Turks, for plunder, punishment of oppressive Ottomans, revenge, or a combination of all.

 In Balkan folkloric tradition, the hajduk is a romanticised hero figure who steals from, and leads his fighters into battle against, the Ottoman authorities.

 People that helped hajduks were called jataks.
 Jataks lived in villages and towns and provided food and shelter for hajduks.
 In return, hajduks would give them part of the loot.

 The hajduk of the 17th, 18th and 19th centuries commonly were as much guerrilla fighters against the Ottoman rule as they were bandits and highwaymen who preyed not only on Ottomans and their local representatives, but also on local merchants and travellers.
 As such, the term could also refer to any robber and carry a negative connotation.

 Etymology

 The etymology of the word hajduk is unclear.
 One theory is that hajduk was derived from the Turkish word haidut or haydut 'bandit', which was originally used by the Ottomans to refer to Hungarian and Polish–Lithuanian Commonwealth infantry soldiers.
 Another theory suggests that the word comes from Hungarian hajtó or hajdó (plural hajtók or hajdók) '(cattle) drover'.
-These two theories do not necessarily contradict each other because the Turkish word haidut or haydut is adapted from the Hungarian hajtó or hajdó, just as many Slavic words were adapted from Turkish in what is known as Turcizam or Turkification.
+These two theories do not necessarily contradict each other because the Turkish word haidut or haydut is adapted from the Hungarian hajtó or hajdó.

-Other spellings in English include ajduk, haydut, haiduk, haiduc, hayduck, and hayduk.
+Other spellings in English include: ajduk, haydut, haiduk, haiduc, hayduck and hayduk.

 Forms of the word in various languages, in singular form, include: